It is useful to know the kinds of word that can be left out of a sentence to save time

 6. Personal Pronouns

-These comprise I, you, he, she, it and the plurals we and they.
+These comprise I, you, he, she, it and their related forms.
 Again, there is not 100% omissibility.
 It seems most likely when the pronoun is repeating an earlier mention of the same idea, in either the same or an earlier sentence, like this:

 (j) When hydrogen nuclei (are) fused together, (they) form helium.